teiniker/teiniker-lectures-securedesign/secure-design/web-services/api-security-basics/api-authorization/SpringBoot-ArticleService-Authorization-Method/README.md

 }
 ```

+The `prePostEnabled` attribute, when set to `true`, specifically enables the use of
+`@PreAuthorize` and `@PostAuthorize` annotations, allowing for expression-based access
+control before and after method execution, respectively.

 After enabling method-level security, we can use annotations to secure individual methods.
 For example, `@PreAuthorize` allows us to specify an expression that determines if a method
 can be executed.